oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 contains claims about a subject.
 SD-JWTs defined in this document enable such selective disclosure of claims.

-In an SD-JWT, claim values are hidden, but cryptographically protected against undetected modification.
-When issuing the SD-JWT to the Holder, the Issuer also sends a JSON object that contains a mapping between hidden claim values and their cleartext counterparts, the so-called Disclosures.
-This JSON object is therefore called the Issuer-Issued Disclosures (II-Disclosures) object.
+In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
+When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Issuer-Issued Disclosures, separate from the SD-JWT itself.

 The Holder decides which claims to disclose to a Verifier.
-This specification defines a format for conveying the selected subset of the II-Disclosures to the Verifier.
-This subset is called the Holder-Selected Disclosures (HS-Disclosures) and is transported in a JWT, the HS-Disclosures JWT, for presentation alongside the SD-JWT.
-The Verifier can (and has to) verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
+The Holder sends the SD-JWT and the so-called Holder-Selected Disclosures (HS-Disclosures) to the Verifier.
+The Verifier has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim values not disclosed in HS-Disclosures.